 419, or the Nigeria scam, gives the impression you can gain a large amount of money and only requires bank information to deposit the money into your account.
 In reality, the bank information is used against the person, or the deposits are kept with no reward.
 See the 419 page for additional information.

-Usually harmless, this scam spreads through e-mail and tells people to forward the e-mail to all their friends to get money back from someone such as Bill Gates.
+Usually harmless, this scam spreads through e-mail and tells people to forward the e-mail to all their friends to get money back from someone like Bill Gates.
 See the chain mail definition for additional information and examples.

 Online survey scams are survey sites that say they offer money or gift vouchers to participants.
 See our online survey scam definition for further information.